steinbergmedia/vst3_dev_portal/src/pages/Tutorials/Code+your+first+plug-in.md

 ```

 >ⓘ **Note**\
 >In this example, we add 1 input event bus, receiving only on 1 channel.
-If you need to receive differentiated events, for example, from different channels, just change it like this:
+If you need to receive differentiated events, for example, from different channels, just change it in the following way:
 >
 >addEventInput (STR16 ("Event In"), 4); // here 4 channels